-DP World's Baa1 rating is supported by (1) the company's diversified global operations; (2) the expected positive long-term growth in international container traffic; (3) its solid profitability and liquidity; (4) an expected adherence to leverage targets as proven by management's track record; and (5) the company's flexibility in delaying capital spending to support the balance sheet, if needed.
+DP World's Baa1 issuer rating is supported by (1) the company's diversified global operations; (2) the expected positive long-term growth in international container traffic; (3) its solid profitability and liquidity; and (4) the company's flexibility in delaying capital spending to support the balance sheet, if needed.
 The company tends to focus on origin and destination (O&D) ports, which are relatively less sensitive to cyclical downturns as opposed to transshipment ports.

-The Group's credit rating also incorporates its (1) strong correlation to fluctuating global trade volume; (2) material geographical exposure to Dubai, with heightened geopolitical risks from global tensions with Iran; (3) accelerated bolt-on acquisitions and significant ongoing capital spending that temper deleveraging; and (4) increased exposure to non-port-related businesses, which, in some cases, have weaker credit risk profiles than DP World's core operations.
+The Group's credit rating also incorporates its (1) strong correlation to fluctuating global trade volumes; (2) material geographical exposure to Dubai, with heightened geopolitical risks from global tensions with Iran; (3) accelerated bolt-on acquisitions and significant ongoing capital spending that temper deleveraging; and (4) increased exposure to non-port-related businesses, which, in some cases, have weaker credit risk profiles than DP World's core operations.